msorre2/eighteen-months-to-code-competence/README.md

 #Eighteen-Month Developer
 #####Curriculum to Become a Freelance Web Developer
+* This curriculum is based loosely off of: (1) [The Web Standards Curriculum](https://www.w3.org/community/webed/wiki/Main_Page), (2) [Odin Project's Open Curriculum](https://github.com/TheOdinProject/curriculum), [Degreed's Ultimate Guide to Becoming a Web Developer](http://blog.degreed.com/ultimate-diy-guide-to-becoming-a-web-developer/), as well as the structure of the resources themselves.

 * This program starts in June 2016 and continues through September 2017